Lorenz Kueng

 Published and Forthcoming

 7. The Long-Run Effects of a Public Policy on Alcohol Tastes and Mortality (with Evgeny Yakovlev), American Economic Journal: Economic Policy, Vol. 13, no. 1 (February 2021): 1-36.
 First version, entitled How Persistent are Consumption Habits?
 Micro-Evidence from Russia: July 2014.
-[Abstract], [Slides], [Online Appendix], [Code and Data], [Public Version], [Media Coverage].
+[Abstract], [Replication Package], [Slides], [Online Appendix], [Public Version], [NBER Working Paper], [Media Coverage].

 3. Excess Sensitivity of High-Income Consumers, Quarterly Journal of Economics, Vol. 133 (November 2018): 1693-1751.
 First version, entitled Explaining Consumption Excess Sensitivity with Near-Rationality: Evidence from Large Predetermined Payments: July 2015.
-[Abstract], [Slides], [Online Appendix], [Public Version], [Code and Data], [Media Coverage].
+[Abstract], [Code and Data], [Slides], [Online Appendix], [SFI Public Version], [NBER Working Paper], [Media Coverage].

 Companion paper to [3]: 3b.
 Revisiting the Response of Household Spending to the Alaska Permanent Fund Dividend using CE Data, July 2015.
 [Abstract], [Code and Data].

 2. Propagation and Smoothing of Shocks in Alternative Social Security Systems (with Alan Auerbach, Ronald Lee, and Yury Yatsynovich), Journal of Public Economics, Vol. 164 (August 2018): 91-105.
 First version, entitled Propagation and Risk Spreading in Alternative Social Security Systems: April 2011.
-[Abstract], [Public Version], [Non-Technical Version], [Code], [Old Fortran77 Code].
+[Abstract], [Code], [Old Fortran77 Code], [Public Version], [NBER Working Paper], [Non-Technical Version].

 Working Papers

-3. Correlation in State and Local Tax Changes (with Scott Baker and Pawel Janas), March 2023 (revision requested by the Journal of Public Economics) [Abstract], Data:[State Tax Panel], [County Tax Panel], [County Sales Tax Panel].
+3. Correlation in State and Local Tax Changes (with Scott Baker and Pawel Janas), March 2023 (revision requested by the Journal of Public Economics) [Abstract], [CEPR Discussion Paper], [NBER Working Paper].

 Companion paper to [2]: